Dozens of countries hit by huge cyberextortion attack

 Chris Wysopal of the software security firm Veracode said criminal organizations were probably behind the attack, given how quickly the malware spread.

-"For so many organizations in the same day to be hit, this is unprecedented," Wysopal said.
+"For so many organizations in the same day to be hit, this is unprecedented," he said.

 The security holes it exploits were disclosed several weeks ago by TheShadowBrokers, a mysterious group that has published what it says are hacking tools used by the NSA as part of its intelligence-gathering.